nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-DuckStorage.md

 ### Function:

-- Store the ducks in a bottomless corral that drags behind the robot
+- Store the ducks in a bottomless corral that rolls behind the robot
-- Have a locking mechanism that will ensure the corral is not lost when being dragged behind the robot
+- Have a locking mechanism that will ensure the corral is not lost when being rolled behind the robot
 - Drop the ducks and corral off in the duck pond via a drawer and electromagnetic solenoid mechanism
 - Worst case scenario of all ten ducks at a time is analyzed below